Anti-evolution legislation: Alabama bills

 Between 2004 and 2006, a series of unsuccessful anti-evolution 'Academic freedom' bills were introduced in the Alabama Legislature.

 On April 8, 2004, the Alabama Senate unanimously passed SB336, the "Academic Freedom Act."
 The bill would have given teachers at public institutions "the affirmative right and freedom to present scientific, historical, theoretical, or evidentiary information pertaining to alternative theories or points of view on the subject of origins" and gives students the right to hold a "particular position on origins, so long as he or she demonstrates acceptable understanding of course materials."
 Before passage, it was amended so that "[t]he rights and privileges contained in this act do not apply to the presentation of theoretical information unless it is accompanied by scientific, historical, or evidentiary information."
 On May 17, 2004, the Alabama House adjourned the 2004 legislative session without voting on the bill, allowing it to lapse.

 On February 8, 2005, a pair of virtually identical bills were simultaneously introduced in the Alabama Senate and House (HB352 and SB240), again under the description of "The Academic Freedom Act."
 These bills purported to protect the right of teachers "to present scientific critiques of prevailing scientific theories" and the right of students to "hold positions regarding scientific views".
 In an attempt to avert Establishment Clause concerns, the bills both stated that "[n]othing in this act shall be construed as promoting any religious doctrine, promoting discrimination for or against a particular set of religious beliefs, or promoting discrimination for or against religion or non-religion."
 On April 5, 2005, a third, near-identical bill (also dubbed the "Academic Freedom Act") was introduced in the Alabama House (HB 716).
 On May 3, 2005, the legislative session closed without passing any of these three bills, so that they lapsed.

 On January 10, 2006, another pair of identical anti-evolution bills (HB106 and SB45), closely resembling the previous bills, were introduced in the Alabama legislature, again under the description of "The Academic Freedom Act".
 On April 18, 2006 the Alabama Legislature again adjourned without passing them, again allowing them to lapse.

 On April 24, 2008, David Grimes introduced an 'Academic Freedom' bill (HB 923) into the Alabama House and it was referred to the Education Policy Committee.
 It died in committee on May 7.

 On February 3, 2009, Grimes introduced another 'Academic Freedom' bill (HB 300) which was again referred to the House Education Policy Committee.
 It died in committee with the end of the legislative session on May 15.

+Arizona bills

+On December 11, 2025, Arizona State Senator Dave Farnsworth prefiled a bill for the 2026 Senate session (SB1025) that would bar instruction in evolution if not accompanied by concurrent instruction in intelligent design.
+In subsequent statements made to the press, Farnsworth clarified that he saw intelligent design as equivalent to creationism, saying, "If it were up to me, I would just call it creationism."